lucianafiorda1990/lucianafiorda1990/README.md

 Hey you, 👋

 - 🔭 I’m currently working at @Kazap
-- 🌱 I’m currently learning HTML, CSS, JavaScript, SQL, NODE, EJS...
+- 🌱 I’m currently learning HTML, CSS, JavaScript, React...
-- 🤔 I’m looking for help with JavaScript, React and NODE
+- 🤔 I’m looking for help with JavaScript and React
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: mother of 7 cats
+- ⚡ Fun fact: mother of 8 cats